Siliver4/CheetahJEE_Galaxy/Cheetah_DAO/README.md

  - Using DAO design pattern, a webuser can view a list of clients (surname, name) or register one through a web form.

- - Servlet used as controllers, jsp as views, and finally for the model : a Client class as a bean entity, a ClientDao interface to provide action on the database (add, list), a ClientDaoImpl which is the implementation of the ClientDao class using SQL, and a DaoFactory to generate centralized access points to the database.
+ - Servlet used as controllers, jsp as views, and finally for the model : a Client class as a bean, a ClientDao interface to provide action on the database (add, list), a ClientDaoImpl which is the implementation of the ClientDao class using SQL, and a DaoFactory to generate centralized access points to the database.

  - Manual transaction with the database in case of SQLException (commit/rollback).